xjantoth/k3s-udemy-course/content-md/Demonstrate-creation-of-IAM-users-via-Terraform.md

 ### Demonstrate creation of IAM users via Terraform

-This video will be about how to automate almost everything (by Terraform) what has been done manually so far in terms of crating two IAM users with their respective policies.
+The video will demonstrate how to automate tasks that were previously performed manually using Terraform.
+Specifically, it will focus on creating two IAM users and assigning them their respective policies.

 Recap:
 - k3s-admin (Access Keys (just for MFA demonstration), MFA enabled, `AdministrationAccess`, custom policy `k3s-admin-ui-cli-with-mfa`)